nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

    Make sure to add your project key in the :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` Kconfig option.

 You can also add the configurations using a Kconfig configuration fragment file.
-See the following example on how to set an overlay configuration for Memfault integration:
+See the following example on how to set an overlay configuration for Memfault integration on an nRF9160 DK:

 .. code-block:: console